Invariant Policy Learning: A Causal Perspective: Introduction

 The remainder of our paper is organized as follows.
-The rest of this section briefly reviews an offline contextual bandit problem.
-Section~\ref{sec:multi-env} formally defines a causal framework for multi-environment contextual bandits and highlights the roles of causality and invariance in this formulation.
-We show that in the absence of unobserved confounders, causality does not improve generalization ability in that they do not outperform purely predictive approaches.
-Drawing on the proposed framework, Section~\ref{sec:inv-policy} introduces invariant policies and provides the main theoretical contributions underpinning our solution for the environmental shift problem.
-Section~\ref{sec:learn_opt_policy} presents an algorithm for learning an optimal invariant policy from offline data.
-Section~\ref{sec:simulation} provides simulation experiments which empirically verify our theoretical results.
-In Section~\ref{sec:warfarin} we apply our framework to a warfarin dosing study.
+Sections~\ref{sec:related_work} and \ref{sec:off_cb} briefly review related work and introduces the offline contextual bandit problem.
+Section~\ref{sec:multi-env} formally defines a causal framework for multi-environment contextual bandits and the main objective of our problem's formulation.
+Drawing on the proposed framework, Section~\ref{sec:inv-policy} introduces invariance properties for policies and provides the main theoretical contributions underpinning our solution for the environmental shift problem.
+Section~\ref{sec:learn_opt_policy} discusses the assumptions required to learn invariant policies from offline data and presents an algorithm for learning an optimal invariant policy.
+Section~\ref{sec:simulation} provides simulation experiments that empirically verify our theoretical results.
+In Section~\ref{sec:warfarin}, we apply our framework to a warfarin dosing study.